Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Implications

 \subsection{Implications for Developers}

-\textbf{Developers are not always limited to using the same source programming language as a popular ML library when they wish to use this library.} \ecofmt{PyPI} has 88\% of the popular ML libraries~(Section~\ref{sec:RQ1}) and developers in \ecofmt{PyPI} are more likely to find an ML library for their own projects.
+\textbf{Developers are not always limited to using the same source programming language as a popular ML library when they wish to use this library.} \ecofmt{PyPI} is the most popular choice for ML libraries~\citep{ben_braiek_open-closed_2018} and developers in \ecofmt{PyPI} are more likely to find an ML library for their own projects.
 However, developers might prefer to start a project in their most familiar ecosystem.
-Since 25\% of the popular ML libraries can be found in multiple ecosystems~(Secion~\ref{sec:RQ2}), developers may find a binding of their desired ML library in the chosen software package ecosystem.
+Our findings show that 5\% of the ML repositories are libraries that can be found in multiple ecosystems~(Secion~\ref{sec:RQ1}) and their bindings spread across different ecosystems, with \ecofmt{npm} being the most popular choice for bindings~(Secion~\ref{sec:RQ2}).
+Therefore, developers may find a binding of their desired ML library in the chosen software package ecosystem.
 We suggest that developers should put the choice of ecosystems into consideration before starting a project.

-\textbf{Developers should consider the number of supported releases and the delay of getting a corresponding update when choosing the binding for an ML library.} Usually, cross-ecosystem bindings for popular ML libraries do not support all releases of their source library~(Section~\ref{sec:RQ3}).
+\textbf{Developers should consider the number of supported releases and the delay of getting a corresponding update when choosing the binding for an ML library.} Usually, cross-ecosystem bindings for popular ML libraries do not support all releases of their host library~(Section~\ref{sec:RQ3}).
 Our findings show that it is not sufficient to look at the number of binding releases only.
-Bindings with low coverage could publish many releases but only support one or two versions of their source library.
-If developers are going to adapt such a binding, they should consider that it might not support a needed version in the future.
-For a binding with high coverage, developers should also consider how long it takes to update for a version of their source library and whether such delays are acceptable to them.
-By checking the maintenance history of the chosen binding, developers can have an expectation about the binding and consider whether they wish to adapt it or not.
+Bindings with low coverage could publish many releases but only support one or two versions of their host library.
+If developers are going to adopt such a binding, they should consider that it might not support a needed version in the future.
+For a binding with high coverage, developers should also consider how long it takes to update for a version of their host library and whether such delays are acceptable to them.
+By checking the maintenance history of the chosen binding, developers can have an expectation about the binding and consider whether they wish to adopt it or not.